Mother holding young daughter outside in garden, next to Father with son on his back.

 What’s the difference between a plan meeting and a plan reassessment?

-The process can be different depending on whether you’re new to the NDIS, on a legacy/original NDIS Plan or a PACE plan.
+The process can be different depending on whether you’re new to the NDIS, on a legacy/original NDIS Plan or a PACE Plan.

 • A plan meeting is a meeting you have with an NDIS planner or local area coordinator (LAC) when you get your first NDIS Plan.